Scary Movie 3: Plot

 In a further attempt to warn the public, Cindy broadcasts a warning through her news station, but her boss distorts the message.
 Concurrently, Tom and his family encounter an alien disguised as Michael Jackson, while U.S. president Baxter Harris arrives to investigate the crop circles.

 Cindy visits the lighthouse and meets the Architect, who explains that Tabitha was his adopted daughter, a malevolent spirit who his wife drowned in a nearby well.
 Before her death, Tabitha transferred her evil essence into a VHS tape, which he accidentally returned to Blockbuster, releasing the curse.

 Returning home, Cindy finds Cody missing and learns that the tape has been aired on live television, exposing a wide audience.
 She traces Cody to the Logan farm, where he has taken shelter.
 As chaos unfolds with global extraterrestrial sightings, Tom instructs Cindy, Sue, and Cody to hide in the basement while he, George, Mahalik, Harris and the Secret Service confront the extraterrestrials.
 They reveal they are peaceful and intercepted the cursed tape, mistakenly believing it to be the film Pootie Tang, and have come to Earth to stop Tabitha.

 In the basement, Cindy identifies the well from the tape.
 Tabitha emerges and captures Cody.
 Cindy and George attempt to reason with her, offering her a place in their family.
-However, though Tabitha initially appears to accept, she attacks, only for Harris to inadvertently open the basement door and knock her back down into the well.
+However, though Tabitha initially appears to accept, she attempts to attack them, only for Harris to inadvertently open the basement door and knock her back down into the well.

 Following the incident, Cindy and George get married.
 As they depart for their honeymoon, they realize they have left Cody behind.
 Cindy narrowly avoids hitting him at an intersection, only for another vehicle to strike him.